au-research/raido/doc/service-level-guide.md

 Institutions using the API are expected to make best efforts to upgrade their integration with the API within the deprecation period.

-Wher an institution cannot upgrade their integration and needs the deprecation window to be extended, they are expected to communicate with the Raido support team as soon as possible.
+Where an institution cannot upgrade their integration and needs the deprecation window to be extended, they are expected to communicate with the Raido support team as soon as possible.